-Bit Set by Hardware When: Cleared by Hardware When:

-MASTER ■ A START is generated. ■ A STOP is generated.

-IVIASTER ■ Arbitration is lost.

-■ START is generated. ■ A START is detected.

-TXMODE ■ SMB0DAT is written before the start of an ■ Arbitration is lost.

-TAWOOL SMBus frame. ■ SMB0DAT is not written before the

-start of an SMBus frame.

-STA ■ A START followed by an address byte is ■ Must be cleared by software.

-0171 received.

-A STOP is detected while addressed as a ■ A pending STOP is generated.
+Bit Set by Hardware When: Cleared by Hardware When: MASTER A START is generated.
+A STOP is generated.
+IVIASTER ■ Arbitration is lost. ■ START is generated. ■ A START is detected.
+TXMODE ■ SMB0DAT is written before the start of an Arbitration is lost.
+TAMOBE SMBus frame.
+SMB0DAT is not written before the start of an SMBus frame.
+STA A START followed by an address byte is received.
+Must be cleared by software.
+A STOP is detected while addressed as a A pending STOP is generated.
 STO slave.

-A history has been received and an ACK - After a sele ACIV and a

-ACKRQ A byte has been received and an ACK response value is needed (only when ■ After each ACK cycle.

-ACKKQ hardware ACK is not enabled).
+Arbitration is lost due to a detected STOP.
+A CK DO A byte has been received and an ACK After each ACK cycle.
+ACKRQ response value is needed (only when hardware ACK is not enabled).
 A repeated START is detected as a ■ Each time SI is cleared.

-MASTER when STA is low (unwanted Labri time of is dicared.

-repeated START).

-ADDLOCT ■ SCL is sensed low while attempting to) ·

-ARBLOST generate a STOP or repeated START

-condition.

-■ SDA is sensed low while transmitting a 1

-(excluding ACK bits).

-ACK ■ The incoming ACK value is low ■ The incoming ACK value is high
+MASTER when STA is low (unwanted repeated START). - Lash time of is dicared.
+ARBLOST SCL is sensed low while attempting to generate a STOP or repeated START condition. ■ SDA is sensed low while transmitting a 1 (excluding ACK bits).
+ACK ■ The incoming ACK value is low ■ The incoming ACK value is high 7.01.
 (ACKNOWLEDGE).
 (NOT ACKNOWLEDGE).

-■ A START has been generated. ■ Must be cleared by software.

-■ Lost arbitration.

-A byte has been transmitted and an

-SI ACK/NACK received.

-A byte has been received.

-■ A START or repeated START followed by a slave address + R/W has been received.

-■ A STOP has been received.
+A START has been generated.
+Must be cleared by software. ■ Lost arbitration.
+SI A byte has been transmitted and an ACK/NACK received.
+31 ■ A byte has been received. ■ A START or repeated START followed by a slave address + R/W has been received.
+A STOP has been received.